Facebook pixel LMS Class Site Retention Period | Pepperdine University | Pepperdine Community Skip to main content

 Retention Schedule

-Class Site Removal
+Class and Project Site Removal

 Permanent Deletion Date Creation Years of Sites for Removal Site Age At the Time of Planned Deletion

-July 31, 2022 2009-2014 8-13 years old
+July 31, 2022 (class sites only) 2009-2014 8+ years old

-July 31, 2023 2015-2017 6-8 years old
+July 31, 2023 (class sites),

-July 31, 2024 2018 5-6 years old
+July 31, 2024 (class and project sites) 2018 5+ years old

-Beginning in 2025, the staggered schedule will be complete and the standard site retention period will be in effect, removing 5-year-old content on an ongoing annual basis each summer.
+Beginning in 2024, the staggered schedule will be complete and the standard site retention period will be in effect, removing 5-year-old content on an ongoing annual basis each summer.

-What Faculty Need to Do
+What You Need to Do

-Reviewing Old Class Content
+Review Old Site Content

 1. Do you still need it?
 Is this content still current or relevant to your latest class learning objectives or teaching materials?
+Is this project site still fulfilling the needs of my team?

 3. Do you already have a copy (or copies!) of it?
 You likely uploaded the content to the LMS from your computer.
 Do you have original copies on your computer hard drive or cloud storage?
 Or maybe you have been importing past class content each semester into your newer class sites, so you have copies there?

-Remember, if you already have copies of the information on your computer, devices, cloud storage, or other LMS class sites, then you don't need to spend extra time downloading duplicate copies of older materials.
+TIP: Find all of your sites (Class/Course and Project) and the site creation date from the "Worksite Setup" tool in your "Home" site.
+And remember, if you already have copies of the information on your computer, devices, cloud storage, or other LMS class sites, then you don't need to spend extra time downloading duplicate copies of older materials.

-Retaining Class Site Content
+Retain Old Site Content

-After your assessment of any older class sites, if there is content that is important to retain and you don't have other copies of it already, then it will be important to take steps to download the content or import materials to a new class or project site.
+After your assessment of any older class or project sites, if there is content that is important to retain and you don't have other copies of it already, then it will be important to take steps to download the content or import materials to a new class or project site.

 Download Your Older Content

-Visit each of the old class sites in the relevant retention period and refer to these instructions for the appropriate tools:
+Visit each of the old sites in the relevant retention period and refer to these instructions for the appropriate tools:

 Import Older Content into a New Class or Project Site